Analysis | How a Boeing Safety Feature Became a Suspect in Crashes

 4. Why is the MCAS under suspicion in the crash in Ethiopia?

 Satellite tracking of the plane’s flight path showed similarities with that of the doomed Lion Air plane.
-And a piece of equipment found in the wreckage of the Ethiopian Air flight indicates the jet was configured to dive, based on a preliminary review, according to a person familiar with the investigation.
+Ethiopia’s transport minister has said that flight-data recorders showed “clear similarities” between the two crashes.
+And a piece of equipment found in the wreckage of the Ethiopian Airlines flight indicates the jet was configured to dive, based on a preliminary review, according to a person familiar with the investigation.
 The item, called a jackscrew, is used to raise or lower the angle of the horizontal part of the plane’s tail.
 To avert a stall, MCAS swivels the stabilizer to force the tail up and the nose down.

 5. What has Boeing said?

 After the Lion crash, Boeing issued a bulletin reminding pilots how to disengage the motor that moves the jackscrew and horizontal stabilizer if the plane is trying to dive when it shouldn’t.
-Indonesian and U.S. accident investigators are examining whether the company and regulators should have approved it.
 The Chicago-based planemaker is working on modifications to the system’s software in coordination with the U.S. Federal Aviation Administration.
-The FAA has said it plans to publish a directive to operators no later than April.
 In the meantime, aviation authorities and airlines around the world have grounded the global fleet of 737 Max planes.

 To contact the reporter on this story: Alan Levin in Washington at alevin24@bloomberg.net